Nicole Bilderback: Life and career

-Upon graduation from Lake Highlands High School in 1993, Bilderback moved to Los Angeles to pursue a career in acting.
-She worked as a hostess at Jerry's Famous Deli in Studio City to make ends meet.
-Her first role came in 1995 when she appeared in the film Clueless, playing alongside Alicia Silverstone, Stacey Dash, Brittany Murphy, and Elisa Donovan.
+After being born in Korea, Bilderback was adopted and raised in Dallas, Texas.
+She moved to Los Angeles in 1993.

+Bilderback's first role came in 1995 when she appeared in the film Clueless, playing alongside Alicia Silverstone, Stacey Dash, Brittany Murphy, and Elisa Donovan.
 She also appeared in the Clueless television series for a three episode stint.
 She appeared on the August 2001 cover of KoreAm Journal, on issue 3 of the 2001 cover of Yolk, and as a medical student in House.
 Bilderback rode in the 2002 Lunar New Year Parade and Festival.

 In 2014, she starred in the action movie Mercenaries, alongside Cynthia Rothrock, Brigitte Nielsen, Vivica A. Fox, Zoë Bell and Kristanna Loken.